alphagov/govuk_elements/README.md

 Go to [localhost:3000](http://localhost:3000) in your browser.

+## Linting

+### GOV.UK lint
+[GOV.UK elements uses govuk-lint](https://github.com/alphagov/govuk-lint#sass), which uses [scss-lint](https://github.com/brigade/scss-lint) as its scss linter.

+### Standard JavaScript
+GOV.UK elements uses [standardjs](http://standardjs.com/), an opinionated JavaScript linter.
+All JavaScript files follow its conventions.

+Both linters run on CI to ensure that new pull requests are in line with them.

+## Linting

+To check the whole codebase, run:

+    npm test

 ## Running Wraith to compare changes

 GOV.UK elements uses Wraith so that regressions can be easily spotted.